Legal and Institutional Methods Applied to the Debiting of Direct Discounts. V. The New York Study, 40 YALE L.J. 1055 (1931)

 Date of Authorship for this Version

 Moore, W. Underhill, "Legal and Institutional Methods Applied to the Debiting of Direct Discounts.
 V" (1931).
 Faculty Scholarship Series.
-Paper 2891.
+2891.